JohnlNguyen/johnlnguyen.github.io/_pages/about.md

 ---

-I am currently working on research at Meta AI Research working with Ilya Mironov and Mike Rabbat.
-I graudated with Master's from UC Davis in 2010 where I worked with Prem Devanbu and Vincent Hellendoorn .
+I am a research engineer at [Meta AI Research](https://ai.facebook.com/), working with Ilya Mironov and Mike Rabbat.
+I graduated with a Masters from UC Davis in 2019, where I worked with Prem Devanbu and Vincent Hellendoorn.
 My research interests include federated learning and differential privacy.